 - reinforce key road safety messages 25KB pdf

 - be taught sequentially in each Stage by teachers

 - reflect local road safety issues

-- be on going, not a one off event
+- be ongoing, not a one-off event when using external providers

 Support for teachers